-This guide provides scholarly, statistics, and popular resources for Asian Studies country research.
+This guide provides scholarly information, statistics, and popular resources for Asian Studies country research.
 It focuses on material in the English language.
 Key International and national organizations are identified.
 These sources are not all inclusive and should be treated as starting points for your research.

 The tabs at the top of the page will connect you to categories of resources and information.